jimbike/rapidsnordic/rapidsnordic-astro/src/content/announcements/2026-01-19-wax-session.md

 ### Parent Volunteers Needed!

-We need parent volunteers to help prepare skis for tomorrow's race at 1711 Korkki Rd, Duluth, MN 55804.
+We need parent volunteers to help prepare skis for the January 20th race at 1711 Korkki Rd, Duluth, MN 55804.

 ### What to Bring
 - Skis that need waxing (labeled with athlete's name)